NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 ## Checking for Readability, Maintainability, and Functionality Errors

 [TSLint](https://palantir.github.io/tslint/) is a great tool for static analysis of your plugin’s code.
 It will test the plugin for readability and maintainability as well as functionality errors based on customizable rules.
-A complete list with the available TSLint rules can be found in the [tsling repository](https://palantir.github.io/tslint/rules/).
+A complete list with the available TSLint rules can be found in the [tslint repository](https://palantir.github.io/tslint/rules/).

 The official [NativeScript plugin seed](https://github.com/NativeScript/nativescript-plugin-seed) recommends TSLint rules defined in this [tslint.json](https://github.com/NativeScript/nativescript-plugin-seed/blob/master/tslint.json) file.